Tom Alter (1950-2017): The actor, sports lover and reciter of Urdu poetry

 His involvement with the arts extended to the stage.
 In 1977, Alter formed Motley Productions, a theatre company with his FTII friends Shah and Gilani.
 One of the first plays staged by the company was an acclaimed adaptation of Samuel Beckett’s Waiting for Godot.
 Alter also performed with the New Delhi theatre group Pierrot’s Troupe.

-On stage, Alter had the freedom to exercise more creativity by portraying an array of historical characters: Mirza Ghalib, Maulana Abdul Kalam Azad, Sahir Ludhianvi, Bahadur Shah Zafar, KL Saigal, Rabindranath Tagore, Niels Bohr and Albert Einstein, among others.
+On stage, Alter had the freedom to exercise more creativity by portraying an array of historical characters: Mirza Ghalib, Maulana Abul Kalam Azad, Sahir Ludhianvi, Bahadur Shah Zafar, KL Saigal, Rabindranath Tagore, Niels Bohr and Albert Einstein, among others.

 For a man who once wanted to “be like Rajesh Khanna”, Alter has had to clarify that he is not a foreigner time and again, though that never seemed to come in the way of his illustrious career in theatre.
 Cinema remained his first love.
 “I came to Bombay (Mumbai) to become Rajesh Khanna.
 I didn’t come to act on stage.
 Theatre isn’t secondary, but my passion lies in films,” Alter said earlier this year.